Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Introduction

 \section{Introduction}

 The ongoing digital transformation of the healthcare sector affects its stakeholders in various ways.
 Healthcare providers, public institutions, and patients alike face a constant pressure to develop and use digital tools in the healthcare sector.
 As recent developments caused by the Covid-19 pandemic indicate, this pressure is often exacerbated by the need to balance privacy requirements and adequate digital healthcare provisioning~\cite{guggenberger2021covid}.
 However, this apparent dichotomy appeared before the pandemic, too, for example in the context of digital health records or electronic medical prescriptions~\cite{meena2019preserving, thatcher2018pharmaceutical}.
 Medical prescriptions refer to authorizations issued by qualified healthcare practitioners that allow patients to obtain medication and services for medical treatment.
-These authorizations typically manifest as physical, paper-based documents signed by a qualified physician, which patients present to pharmacies or health service providers.
+These authorizations typically manifest as physical, paper-based documents signed or sealed by a qualified physician, which patients present to pharmacies or health service providers.
 However, such paper-based medical prescriptions suffer from various drawbacks.
-For example, due to their format, they proved to be susceptible to manipulation, unauthorized reproduction, and errors~\cite{mundy2002system}.
-Paper-based prescriptions also delay the widespread adoption of telemedicine.
-In addition, they are rarely used for processes that might benefit from the exchange of verifiable and machine-readable prescription data, such as claiming reimbursement from health insurances or checking for cross-reactions of pharmaceuticals~\cite{aldughayfiq2020digital}.
-Furthermore, the respective documents are inconvenient to use and susceptible to the disclosure of private information if not handled adequately.
+For example, due to their format, they proved to be slow to process~\cite{seaberg2021use} and susceptible to manipulation, unauthorized reproduction, and errors~\cite{mundy2002system}.
+Moreover, physical prescriptions can hardly integrate with telemedicine, which has increased by a factor of up to~78 during the Covid-19 pandemic and has stabilized at a level that is~38~times higher than pre-Covid~\cite{mckinsey2021telemedicine}.
+Paper-based prescriptions also impede automatic checks for cross-reactions of pharmaceuticals~\cite{aldughayfiq2020digital} and seamlessly claiming reimbursement from health insurances.
+Consequently, several attempts to introduce medical prescriptions in an electronic format have emerged.
+These digital references or documents allow for automatic validity checks and are typically stored in databases run by parties that are regarded as trustworthy to prevent fraud and the abuse of sensitive data~\cite{aldughayfiq2020digital}.
+Thus, existing approaches to \acp{e-prescription} rely on highly centralized infrastructures and data silos, such as current efforts in Germany illustrate~\cite{McKinseyeRezept}.
+While this design is relatively simple, avoids the double-usage of e-prescriptions, and addresses confidentiality requirements through access control enforced by the trusted third party, the corresponding data silos are attractive targets for attackers aiming to capture sensitive health information on a large scale~\cite{le2016state,breaches2020}.
+Moreover, they pose the socio-economic threat of creating monopolies or oligopolies~\cite{wu2018toward} and ethical issues associated with privacy concerns~\cite{aldughayfiq2020digital}.
+Also, centralized implementations of \acp{e-prescription} are often not interoperable as they create lock-in effects.
+In consequence, patients, healthcare practitioners, or pharmacies need to purchase proprietary and expensive software~\cite{bruthans2020state}.